0

 Prolonged standing can have a direct effect on those suffering lower back pain.
 The longer we stand, the more difficult it becomes to find a comfortable standing position that we can sustain without pain.

 While this is a helpful movement pattern for those who DO NOT have lower back discomfort, it is considerably less frequent among individuals with lower back pain.
-This emphasizes the significance of and need for people with lower back discomfort to move from lengthy rest to alleviate pressure on the lower back, especially the overworked muscles.
+This emphasizes the significance and need for people with lower back discomfort to move from lengthy rest to alleviate pressure on the lower back, especially the overworked muscles.

 Sitting for too long and lower back pain

-sitting posture at deskSitting for too long can have a number of adverse effects on posture.
-For example, when people sit for too long, they tend to slouch and round their shoulders forward with a rounded back.
+Sitting for too long can have several adverse effects on posture.
+For example, people who sit for too long tend to slouch and round their shoulders forward with a rounded back.
 This can put a lot of strain on the back muscles and ligaments and lead to pain and inflammation.

 Additionally, sitting for too long can reduce the space in the spine, which can cause the discs to become compressed.
 This can lead to back pain and stiffness.